Senior Lecturer, History & Humanities

 Europe: British politics, culture & thought since 1760; Popular culture, politics & political social thought; European cultural & intellectual history

-Before coming to Yale, Semmel was an Associate Professor at the University of Delaware.
-He has also taught at Harvard, Penn, and American University, and has been a fellow at the National Humanities Center and the Penn Humanities Forum.
-His courses include “Nineteenth-Century Britain,” “Britain’s Empire,” “Britain Under George III,” “British Identity since 1800,” “Filming the Past,” and “Nineteenth-Century Historical Narratives” (with Stefanie Markovits).
-He also teaches in Directed Studies (History and Politics).
-In spring 2015, he will teach at Yale-NUS.
+Before coming to Yale, Semmel was a tenured Associate Professor at the University of Delaware.
+He has also taught at Harvard, Penn, American University, Peking University, and Yale-NUS College.
+He has been a fellow at the National Humanities Center and the Penn Humanities Forum.
+His courses include “Nineteenth-Century Britain,” “Britain’s Empire,” “The World Circa 1800,” “Britain Under George III,” and “British Identity since 1800” (graduate seminar).
+He also teaches classes on various aspects of “historical consciousness”: “Thinking About History” (a first-year seminar), “Filming the Past” (in the Humanities program), and “Nineteenth-Century Historical Narratives” (in Humanities, with Professor Stefanie Markovits).
+He also teaches “Historical and Political Thought” (from Herodotus to Arendt) in the Directed Studies program.